mciwing/mciwing.github.io/docs/statistics/univariate/Dispersion.md

     With \( x_1, x_2, \dots, x_N \) representing a set of \( N \) values of a metric variable \( X \), \( \sigma \) being the corresponding standard deviation, and \( \bar{x} \) the mean.

-???+ example "Example: Coefficient of Variation of the Temperature"
+???+ example "Example: Pizza Prices"
     You are given a table of pizza prices in New York listed in various currencies.
     ``` py
     dollar = [1, 2, 3, 3, 5, 6, 7, 8, 9, 11]